Southern Designs expanding to former K-Mart building in Natchez - Mississippi's Best Community Newspaper

 Published 1:17 pm Wednesday, June 9, 2021

-NATCHEZ — Officials of Southern Designs and Gifts, a home décor manufacturing company in Vidalia, announced Wednesday they will be expanding their business into the former K-Mart facility in Natchez, which will house a portion of their manufacturing and shipping operations.
+NATCHEZ — Officials from Southern Designs and Gifts, a home décor manufacturing company in Vidalia, Louisiana, announced Wednesday the company will expand its business into the former K-Mart facility in Natchez, which will house a portion of their manufacturing and shipping operations.

 Currently located at 4894 U.S. 84 in Vidalia, the family owned and operated company got its start in 2008 as a small screen-printing business for T-shirts, founder and CEO Tance Hughes said.

-It has since grown into a multi-million-dollar manufacturing business that produces laser-cut and powder-coated metal décor, laser-cut wood décor and custom-printed items for brands like Metal Unlimited, CutMaps and Carter + Main.
+It has since grown into a multi-million dollar manufacturing business that produces laser-cut and powder-coated metal décor, laser-cut wood décor and custom-printed items for brands like Metal Unlimited, CutMaps and Carter + Main.

-According to a news release from Natchez Inc, the economic development agency for Natchez, Vidalia, and Adams County, Southern Designs’ Natchez expansion is a $2.428 million corporate investment and will create 30 jobs.
+According to a news release from Natchez Inc., the economic development agency for Natchez, Vidalia and Adams County, Southern Designs’ Natchez expansion is a $2.428 million corporate investment and will create 30 jobs.

-“We are excited to see Southern Designs continue to grow in our region,” said Natchez Inc. Executive Director Chanlder Russ.
+“We are excited to see Southern Designs continue to grow in our region,” said Natchez Inc. Executive Director Chandler Russ.
 “With our business environment changing, we are pleased to see this business stay ahead of the times all while being a business partner for the area.”

 Southern Designs and Gifts recently doubled its workforce, prompting the need to expand into a larger facility.
 Hughes said Southern Gifts and Designs’ existing workforce will operate the company’s locations in Vidalia and Natchez.
 The company plans to fill the additional 30 jobs by 2023.
 New job postings are listed online on Southern Designs’ social media pages as they become available.